-However, keep in mind that some of the phones on these lists are 5G-capable, and very few providers in Australia offer 5G – at this stage, only Telstra, Optus and Vodafone provide limited 5G mobile coverage.
+However, keep in mind that while most of the phones on these lists are 5G-capable, very few providers in Australia offer 5G.
+At this stage, only Telstra, Optus and Vodafone provide limited 5G mobile coverage, with only a small number of MVNOs providing 5G phone plans.
 If you do plan on using 5G with a new phone, check your provider’s coverage maps before jumping on board.

 Here is a selection of postpaid plans from Canstar Blue’s database with a minimum of 10GB of data, listed in order of standard cost, lowest to highest, then by data allowance, largest to smallest.
 Use Canstar Blue’s phone plan comparison tool to see a wide range of plans on offer from mobile providers.
 This table includes products with links to referral partners.